 Thanksgiving Feast

 All over the world, there are celebrations of the harvest and giving thanks.
 It’s an opportunity to celebrate and share what we have.
-Preparing your holiday meal doesn’t have to be elaborate or stressful - here are some simple recipes to get you started.
+Preparing your holiday meal can be elaborate or minimal - here are a few ideas to get you started!

 Prep Ahead

-Many Thanksgiving favorites can be made ahead — save your time on the day for celebrating by making these dishes in advance:
+Many Thanksgiving favorites can be made ahead — save your time on the day for celebrating with a little prep this weekend.

 Holiday Meal Makeover